 So I wonder if Kylo Ren’s offer to Rey is all that bad.
 He wants to wipe everything out.
 He’s very insistent about that:

 “The Empire, your parents, the Resistance, the Sith, the Jedi… let the past die.
 Kill it, if you have to.
 That’s the only way to become what you are meant to be.”

 “I’ll destroy her.
 And you.
 And all of it.”

 Y’know, maybe he’s onto something.
 Maybe he can break the cycle.
 Burn it to the ground.
 Torch this stupid forced conflict to the ground.
 All you have to do is pick a side.
-Once the Resistance are gone, go after the weapons traders next.
-But of course, that makes him evil and shit.
-We assume.
-I mean, he dresses in all black and that’s bad.
-He commands an army of stormtroopers, and that’s bad.
-But then I think about exchange:
+Once the Resistance is gone, go after the weapons traders next.
+But of course, that makes him evil and shit… presumably.
+I mean, he dresses in all black, and that’s bad, right?
+He commands an army of stormtroopers, and that’s bad, right?
+But then I think about the following exchange:

 Kylo Ren: “I’m sure you are!
 The Resistance is dead, the war is over, and when I kill you, I will have killed the last Jedi!”

 Luke Skywalker: “Amazing.
 Every word of what you just said was wrong.
 The Rebellion is reborn today.
 The war is just beginning.
 And I will not be the last Jedi.”